 The mystery of a missing child in small-town Italy - suspenseful and beautifully written.

-When Michele, a young autistic child goes missing, Commissario Sergio Striggio is put in charge of the investigation.
+When Michelangelo, a young autistic child, goes missing, Commissario Sergio Striggio is put in charge of the investigation.
 Searches turn up nothing, but there is an interesting connection with the mother's past: when she was a child, her twin brother also went missing, never to be found.

 However, Striggio is finding it difficult to concentrate on the case.
 He is waiting for his father, Pietro, to come and stay.
 The idea of the visit is torturing him.
 He fears having to reveal that he is gay - most of all he fears that his partner, Leo, will reveal his sexuality to his father.
 Pietro, however, has other matters on his mind: he has news of a devastating diagnosis to share with his son.